Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Japan Traditional Crafts Aoyama Square

-Located 3 minutes away from Aoyama-itchome subway station, this gallery and shop offers many kinds of traditional Japanese crafts from textiles, dyed products, ceramics, lacquerware, products made from wood and bamboo, traditional Japanese paper, stone crafts, dolls and kokeshi dolls.
-Enjoy the various crafts by examining them and feeling them with your own hands.
+Located just 3 minutes from Aoyama-itchome subway station, this gallery and shop offers a wide range of traditional Japanese crafts, including textiles, dyed products, ceramics, lacquerware, items made from wood and bamboo, traditional Japanese paper, stone crafts, dolls, and kokeshi dolls.

 Access: 3-min walk from Aoyama-itchome subway station